Non-normality, optimality and synchronization: Optimal Networks and Synchronization

 where $d = \frac{1}{n}\sum \limits_{i} \sum \limits_{j \neq i} \mathcal{A}_{ij}$ is the average degree of the network and $\bar{\lambda} = \frac{1}{n-1}\sum \limits_{i=2}^n \lambda_i$ is the average of the nonzero eigenvalues of the graph Laplacian.
 Note that $\rho^2 = 0$ only if,

 and so a network is termed optimal if the condition set in Eq. \ref{eq:optimalnetcondition} is satisfied.
 Such networks are optimal in the sense that they exhibit the maximal range of coupling strengths under which a network can have an exponentially stable synchronous state, as determined by the MSF.
+All of the networks examined below are optimal.